← Back to Blog Education

 We've tried to be fair to every tool in this comparison, and each has its place.
 But for students specifically, the calculus is pretty clear:

-- Feedback depth: Elqo is the only free option with both verbal and visual feedback.
+• Feedback depth: Elqo is the only option in this list with both verbal and visual feedback.
 Body language matters in presentations and interviews.

 Public speaking doesn't have to be terrifying.
 With the right tool and consistent practice, it becomes a skill like any other — one you can measure, train, and genuinely improve at.
 Start with a free tool, put in the reps, and watch what happens.